oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get a Marriage License in Oregon

-Who can obtain Marriage Records in Oregon?
+Who Can Obtain Marriage Records in Oregon?

 • Their parents or legal guardians